 Joshua Santora as Johnny, the Son

-The only son of an Italian-American father and Dominican mother, Johnny identifies as white.
+The only son of an Italian-American father and Puerto Rican mother, Johnny identifies as white.
 His father raised him as an “Italian prince,” indulging him as a way to undermine Johnny’s independence as a man.
 Much as he loves his father, Johnny has been struggling all his life to get from under the old man’s thumb.
 Though close to his mother, who passed away two years before, Johnny does not speak Spanish.
 His father saw to that.

 An actor and dancer, Joshua Santora is a member of the TC Squared Theatre Company.
 Most recently, he appeared in the Park Players (Union, NJ) production of “Seussical The Musical.”

 She and her father moved to Throgs Neck from the Midwest when she was 10, the year after her mother died.
 She and Johnny met in high school.
 For her, it was love at first sight: physical, passionate and intense.
 But when she discovered Johnny lied to her about the losing all their money when his business failed, she sent him packing to his father’s.
 Nothing could enrage her more than Johnny’s lying.
 But she never stopped loving and longing for him.